Harry Camnitz

-Henry Richardson Camnitz (October 26, 1884 – January 6, 1951) was a pitcher in Major League Baseball.
+Henry Richardson Camnitz (October 26, 1884 – January 6, 1951) was an American pitcher in Major League Baseball.
 He played briefly for the Pittsburgh Pirates and St. Louis Cardinals.
 He also compiled a 99–88 career record in eight seasons in the Minor Leagues, including 27 wins for the McKeesport Tubers in 1909.
 He was the brother of Howie Camnitz, also a pitcher in the Major Leagues.